Carlos Nuzman

 Carlos Arthur Nuzman (born 17 March 1942) is a Brazilian lawyer and former volleyball player, having competed professionally from 1957 to 1972 and represented the national team between 1962 and 1968.
 Nuzman was part of the first Brazilian male volleyball team at the 1964 Summer Olympics, when the sport debuted at the Olympic Games.
 He later became an administrator, with the Brazilian Volleyball Confederation (CBV) and the International Olympic Committee (IOC).
 He was the leader of the Rio de Janeiro bid for the 2016 Summer Olympics and was subsequently appointed head of the Rio 2016 Organising Committee for the Olympic and Paralympic Games (Rio 2016).
+Shortly after the conclusion of the Rio Games in August 2016, IOC President Thomas Bach awarded Nuzman the Olympic Order, the IOC's highest distinction.
+Nuzman was arrested thirteen months later on charges of corruption and vote-buying.

 Biography

 Nuzman was born in 1942 in Rio de Janeiro.
 His grandparents were Russian-Jewish immigrants.

 He was president of the Brazilian Volleyball Confederation (CBV) for twenty years (1975–1995), a period where the national teams excelled at international level.
 Since 1995, Nuzman is the president of the Brazilian Olympic Committee (COB) and a member of the International Olympic Committee (IOC) and Pan American Sports Organization (PASO).